 Another thing to look into before buying an existing salon is the management accounts and the Key Performance Indicators (financial, marketing, etc.).
-If you’re buying from a salon that uses Phorest Salon Software, this will be easy to get a hold on.
+If you’re buying from a salon that uses Phorest Salon Software, this will be easy to get a hold on using the management and reporting tools.
 Digging into management accounts and KPIs will give you an excellent insight into which areas of the salon you can improve upon and will lead to my fourth point.

 4. Look Into HR & Staff Issues